thisisaunam/python-beginner-projects/calculator/README.md

 * conditional statements
 * basic program logic

-this is the first version and will be improved over time
+this is the first version and will be improved over time.